edsu/iiif.io/source/api/presentation/2.1/index.md

 #### 5.3.1.
 URI Representation

 Resource descriptions _SHOULD_ be embedded within higher-level descriptions, and _MAY_ also be available via separate requests from http(s) URIs linked in the responses.
 These URIs are in the `@id` property for the resource.
 Links to resources _MAY_ be either given as just the URI if there is no additional information associated with them, or as a JSON object with the `@id` property.
 Other URI schemes _MAY_ be used if the resource is not able to be retrieved via HTTP.
-The following two lines are equivalent, however the second object form _SHOULD NOT_ be used unless there is additional information associated with the resource:
+Both options provide the same URI, however the second pattern associates additional information with the resource:

 {% highlight json %}
 // Option A, plain string